Azure/Ignite2019_IaC_pre-day_docs/README.md

 1. Select `Bash`
 1. Since you have no storage mounted, click `Show advanced settings` to create a storage account in the 1st resource group.
 ![Launch Cloud Shell](/images/setup-cloudshell.png)
-1. Specify the region as the same as your resource group. i.e. **South Central US**
+1. Specify the region as the same as your resource group. e.g., **South Central US**.
+The **Create storage** button is grey out until you provide **unique** names for your storage account and file share.
-1. Under `Resource group`, make sure you select `IoC-01-XXXXXX` as the resource group, provide a unique name for each of your storage account and file share.
+1. Under `Resource group`, make sure you select `IoC-01-XXXXXX`; provide an **unique** name for each of your storage account and file share.
 E.g., you can prefix the name with the last 6 digits of your resource group.

 ## Workshop Labs